-In February 2007, we completed the acquisition of 65% ownership interest in Fortland Limited ("Fortland") from an entity, the principal shareholder of which is also a shareholder in two of our other subsidiaries.
+In February 2007, we completed the acquisition of 65% ownership interest in Fortland Limited ("Fortland") from an entity, the principal shareholder of which is also a shareholder in four of our other subsidiaries.
 Fortland owns Kolangon-Optim LLC ("Kolangon"), an early-stage digital video broadcast enterprise in Russia.
-We acquired Fortland for approximately \$49.7 million consisting of cash consideration of \$38.6 million, and a deferred payment of \$11.1 million due in October 2007, \$0.2 million of direct transaction costs plus the assumption of a \$1.8 million debt.
+We acquired Fortland for approximately \$49.7 million consisting of cash consideration of \$38.6 million, and a deferred payment of \$11.1 million which was due in October 2007, \$0.2 million of direct transaction costs plus the assumption of a \$1.8 million debt.
+The deferred payment of \$11.1 million was subsequently extended until June 2008.
 The acquisition of Fortland was accounted for as an asset purchase of television licenses through a variable interest entity.
 We have consolidated the financial position and results of operations of Fortland from February 1, 2007.
 On acquisition, we allocated approximately \$72.1 million to licenses, approximately \$17.2 million to deferred tax liability, and approximately \$15.0 million to noncontrolling interest.
 The allocation of the purchase price is preliminary and will be finalized upon completion of the valuation of the acquired intangible assets and minority interest.
 In conjunction with this transaction, we also entered into agreement whereby we agreed to provide a secured loan of \$12.1 million to the seller.
-The loan, issued in April 1007, is secured by a pledge of a 15% interest in Fortland owned by the seller and matures in April 2011.
+The loan, issued in April 2007, is secured by a pledge of the 15% interest in Fortland owned by the seller and matures in April 2011.
 In conjunction with this transaction, we also entered into a put option agreement that, if exercised, would require us to purchase the seller's remaining 35% interest in Fortland at fair market value.
-In conjunction with this transaction, we also entered into a call option agreement that, if exercised, would require the seller to sell the seller's remaining 35% interest in Fortland at fair market value.
-The put and call options are exercisable on and after September 30, 2010.
+In conjunction with this transaction, we also entered into a call options are exercisable on and after September 30, 2010.

 In April 2007, we completed the acquisition of 100% ownership interest in ZAO Telecommunications Agency ("Atel"), a fixed line alternative telecommunications operator in Perm, Russia for approximately \$4.5 million in cash consideration.
 We have consolidated the financial position and results of operations of Atel from April 1, 2007.
-On acquisition, we allocated \$2.7 million to fixed assets and \$1.8 million to goodwill.
+On acquisition, we allocated approximately \$2.7 million to property and equipment and \$1.8 million to goodwill.
 The allocation of the purchase price is preliminary and will be finalized upon completion of the valuation of the acquired fixed and intangible assets.